Blog

 • GBS can affect breathing, which can cause respiratory arrest.

-CIDP, on the other hand, is a chronic condition where worsening symptoms develop over an extended period.
+Unlike GBS, CIDP is a chronic condition where worsening symptoms develop over an extended period of time.

 If you are concerned that you may have CIDP, schedule a doctor’s visit right away and request to be tested.